 I get asked fairly often what I think about when I’m out there running for so long.
 I don’t listen to music and I almost always run alone; it’s just me and my own thoughts.
 The answer is that I think about almost anything, or nothing at all.
 Some days I solve more problems from work during my run home than I did all day while at my desk.
 And sometimes I just zone out, letting my mind actually relax and recharge.

 Nothing seems to bring that question up more than my transition from loop 4 to loop 5 at the Barkley Marathons.
 I came in with 13 minutes to spare looking like a zombie and my crew got me ready and back on the course just in time to start loop 5 (for an excellent recap of this, see The Barkley Marathons: Where Dreams Go to Change).
 I proceeded a short ways up the trail before walking a few feet off of it and laying down for a nap. laz later dubbed that spot “Upper Kelly Camp.”
 The truth is, I don’t remember exactly what I was thinking then.
 What I do remember is in my race report, but I’m still not sure what was real and what I was imagining.
 There’s no telling what hidden, far-flung corners my mind wandered off to.

-So if I ever have any random thoughts or off-topic posts, those will appear here.
+So if I ever have any random thoughts or off-topic posts (including thoughts about my thoughts), those will appear here.
 I don’t expect that I’ll visit Upper Kelly Camp often, but when I do it should be interesting.
 Just don’t get lost, and beware the chiggers.